DevExpress-Examples/winforms-grid-bind-to-azure-sql-database/Readme.md

 Note that in order to bind any data set to a data-aware control, this data set must implement either the **IList** or **IListSource** interface.
 Refer to the [Data Binding](https://docs.devexpress.com/WindowsForms/634/controls-and-libraries/data-grid/data-binding) help article to learn more.

-This example contains the sample **AdventureWorksLT** data.
+This example contains sample **AdventureWorksLT** data.
 To generate a sample database identical to the one used in this example, follow the [Quickstart: Create a single database in Azure SQL Database using the Azure portal, PowerShell, and Azure CLI](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-single-database-get-started?tabs=azure-portal) Microsoft article.

 Three Ribbon buttons allow you to choose between the following data binding modes: